flame-engine/flame/doc/components.md

 }
 ```

-A ParallaxComponent can also "load itself" by implmenting the its own load method:
+A ParallaxComponent can also "load itself" by implementing the `onLoad` method:

 ```dart
 class MyParallaxComponent extends ParallaxComponent with HasGameRef<MyGame> {